dotnet/docs-maui/docs/user-interface/controls/datepicker.md

 - `FontSize` of type `double`, which defaults to -1.0.
 - `CharacterSpacing`, of type `double`, is the spacing between characters of the <xref:Microsoft.Maui.Controls.DatePicker> text.

-All eight properties are backed by `BindableProperty` objects, which means that they can be styled, and the properties can be targets of data bindings.
+All eight properties are backed by <xref:Microsoft.Maui.Controls.BindableProperty> objects, which means that they can be styled, and the properties can be targets of data bindings.
 The `Date` property has a default binding mode of `BindingMode.TwoWay`, which means that it can be a target of a data binding in an application that uses the Model-View-ViewModel (MVVM) pattern.

 > [!WARNING]
 > When setting `MinimumDate` and `MaximumDate`, make sure that `MinimumDate` is always less than or equal to `MaximumDate`.
 Otherwise, <xref:Microsoft.Maui.Controls.DatePicker> will raise an exception.